gustavokv/random-projects/task-tracker/README.md

 # Task Tracker

-This program uses React with TailWind CSS to create a simple task manager.
+This program uses React with Tailwind CSS to create a simple task manager.